GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 In this case, the priority queue I made for testing above has insertions loading onto the element queue with 8 byte integers.
 This means I can load about 2 million integers into my element based priority queue, give or take some for the overhead of the class, before ruby triggers more memory allocation.

-This could partially explain why between the second and third run, the fibonacci heap runtime increased **123x**, with a signifcantly higher ratio in system time, as it had to sweep for heap for recycleable memory, and allocate **1.8x** the current amount of memory multiple times.
+This could partially explain why between the second and third run, the fibonacci heap runtime increased **123x**, with a signifcantly higher ratio in system time, as it had to sweep the heap for recycleable memory, and allocate **1.8x** the current amount of memory multiple times.
 This should be tuned to fit the number of live objects after a commonly booted process or Rails application is fully booted to avoid GC runs for initialization.

 You can increase `RUBY_GC_HEAP_INIT_SLOTS` to tailor this limit to the size of your program or Rails application.
 Increasing `RUBY_GC_HEAP_INIT_SLOTS` for both queues in this case.